RISCeirb/Risc-v-processor/readme.md

 To be completed .. (futur VHDL File will be added)

-## Image processing application on risc-v processor
+## Image processing application on risc-v processor (Gray-filter for BMP picture)

 We will use a Image processing application application on our processeur, i use the code c to generate two files .txt that give the data of the image before and after processing. (made with the computer)
 To generate this file, just do gcc on your computer.